Fail-Safe (novel): Plot summary

-A U.S. Air Force command center receives information that an unknown aircraft is approaching from Europe.
+In 1967, a U.S. Air Force command center receives information that an unknown aircraft is approaching from Europe.
 The alert status of the Strategic Air Command's (SAC) bomber forces is raised, a standard precaution against a sneak attack.
-The unknown aircraft then disappears from radar, causing the alert status to continue to increase, eventually leading to the bombers being sent into the air to the fail-safe points.
+The unknown aircraft then disappears from radar, causing the alert status to continue to increase, leading to the bombers being sent into the air to the fail-safe points.
 From there, they can proceed to their targets only if they receive a special attack code from the on-board "fail-safe box".
 After a short time, the unknown target is reacquired and identified as an off-course commercial airliner.
-The SAC threat level is immediately reduced, and the bomber fleet is sent a recall order.
+The SAC threat level is reduced, and the bomber fleet is sent a recall order.

-A technical failure at the height of the alert allows the attack code to be accidentally transmitted to Group Six, which consists of six Vindicator supersonic bombers.
+An unobserved electronic technical failure at the height of the alert allows the attack code to be accidentally transmitted to Group Six, which consists of six Vindicator supersonic bombers.
 Colonel Grady, the head of the group, tries to contact SAC Headquarters in Omaha, Nebraska to verify the fail-safe order (called Positive Check), but Soviet radio jamming prevents Grady from hearing them.
 Concluding that the fail-safe order and the radio jamming could mean only nuclear war, Grady orders Group Six to fly towards Moscow.

-At meetings in Omaha, at the Pentagon, and in the fallout shelter of the White House, American politicians and scholars debate the implications of the attack.
-Professor Groteschele, a civilian advisor, suggests that the United States follow this accidental attack with a full-scale attack to force the Soviets to surrender.
-The President of the United States (unnamed but apparently modeled on John F. Kennedy) refuses to consider such a course of action.
+At meetings in Omaha, at the Pentagon, and in the fallout shelter of the White House, American politicians, generals and scholars debate the cause and implications of the attack.
+Professor Groteschele, an influential "nuclear wise man" advising the Pentagon, suggests that the United States follow this accidental attack with a full-scale attack to force the Soviets to surrender.
+The President of the United States refuses to consider such a course of action.

-Instead, the President orders the Air Force to shoot down the bombers.
-Some officers at SAC and in the pursuing fighter jets protest, stating that the fighters cannot easily catch the bombers and will run out of fuel over the Arctic Ocean in the attempt.
-The President orders them to try anyway, and the six "Skyscrapper" supersonic fighters (F-104 Starfighter-like aircraft) in the area engage their afterburners and, just prior to their fuel running out, fire their rockets in futile attempts to hit the bombers.
+Instead, he orders the Air Force to shoot down the bombers.
+Officers at SAC and in the pursuing fighter jets protest, stating that the fighters cannot easily catch the bombers and will run out of fuel over the Arctic Ocean in the attempt.
+The President orders them to try anyway, and the six "Skyscrapper" supersonic fighters in the area engage their afterburners and, just prior to their fuel running out, fire their rockets in futile attempts to hit the bombers.
 The fighters fall into the sea, and the pilots are lost.